frank-lsf/lsf-homepage/content/post/fly-with-me/index.md

 projects: []
 ---

-I am a private pilot with about 200 hours of flight time.
-Let me know if you want to ride in a small airplane to explore new destinations.
+I am a private pilot with about [200 hours of flight experience](https://www.arelplane.com/@franklsf) since 2018.
+I fly with my friends in small airplanes to explore new destinations in California.
+See my [Instagram story highlights](https://www.instagram.com/stories/highlights/17878159724249899/) for my flying adventures!

 ### [Where do you fly?](../../slides/flight-plans)